-Neither the Company nor any "affiliated purchaser" repurchased any shares of Company common stock during 2014.
-On July 16, 2013, the Company's Board of Directors approved a repurchase program (the "2013 Repurchase Program") authorizing the repurchase of up to 20 million shares of the Company's common stock from time to time on the open market or in privately negotiated transactions.
-There is no expiration date for the 2013 Repurchase Program, and the timing and amount of any shares repurchased under the program will be determined by the Company's management based on its evaluation of market conditions and other factors.
-The 2013 Repurchase Program may be suspended or discontinued at any time.
+On July 16, 2013, the Company's Board of Directors approved a new repurchase program (the "Repurchase Program") authorizing the repurchase of up to 20 million shares of the Company's common stock from time to time on the open market or in privately negotiated transactions.
+There is no expiration date for the Repurchase Program, and the timing and amount of any shares repurchased under the program will be determined by the Company's management based on its evaluation of market conditions and other factors.
+The Repurchase Program may be suspended or discontinued at any time.
 Any repurchased shares will be available for use in connection with the Company's equity compensation plans (or any successor plan) and for other corporate purposes.
-As of December 31, 2014, 20 million shares remained available for repurchase pursuant to the 2013 Repurchase Program.
+As of December 31, 2015, 20 million shares remained available for repurchase pursuant to the Repurchase Program.
+The Company expects to fund any future stock repurchases using the Company's available cash balances or proceeds from the issuance of commercial paper.